 Banks vs. money transfer companies or services

-Although he’s moved to the U.S. permanently, Sam stays in regular contact with his parents in Bratislava.
+Although he’s moved to the US permanently, Sam stays in regular contact with his parents in Bratislava.
 With their 30th wedding anniversary fast approaching, Sam wants to send his parents a gift of $1,000.
-In an effort to get the best possible deal for his transfer, Sam compares the money transfer services of a major U.S. bank with those of a money transfer provider.
+In an effort to get the best possible deal for his transfer, Sam compares the money transfer services of a major US bank with those of a money transfer provider.

 |Bank||Money transfer company|

-|Exchange rate||$1 USD = $0.948 EUR||$1 USD = $0.958 EUR|
+|Exchange rate||1 USD = 0.80 EUR||1 USD = 0.85 EUR|

 |Transfer method||Wire transfer||Online bank account transfer|

-As you can see, Sam can send an extra $32 using a money transfer provider instead of his bank.
+As you can see, Sam can send an extra €50 using a money transfer provider instead of his bank.
 He’ll also save money with a lower fee, making the money transfer company a prime choice.

 How can I send money to Slovakia from America?

 - Bank transfers.
-Bank-to-bank transfers may cost more than other options but they are a secure way to send money to Slovakia.
+Bank-to-bank transfers may cost more than other options, but they are a secure way to send money to Slovakia.

 - Online money transfer providers.
 A reliable online money transfer company can offer fast and cost-effective transactions.
 You may also be able to get a better exchange rate.